WERUreo/WoW-Realm-Status/README.md

 [![Build Status](https://travis-ci.org/WERUreo/WoW-Database.svg?branch=master)](https://travis-ci.org/WERUreo/WoW-Database)

-# WoW-Database
+# WoW Realm Status

-This is a simple iOS app I am creating that utilizes the Battle.net game API for World of Warcraft to pull down data.
-Currently, it only pulls down realm status for US realms, but eventually I'd like to include an Items database as well as a Recipes database to allow for easy lookups.
+This is a simple iOS app I am creating that utilizes the Battle.net game API for World of Warcraft to pull down realm status data.
+The first release will only handle US servers but I hope to expand this in future releases.